owlabout/blog/posts/vue/extending-vuejs-projects.md

 ```
 :::

 The original monster uses an event-bus for communication between different vue-components, that cannot simply be solved with properties.
+I originally figured, that this would be the biggist issue of moving components off to node modules.
+But node modules are not necessaril libraries.
+A library stands for itself and can be used independently.
+An extension on the other hand is used only in combination with the core project.

-Since all of our modules are very project-specific extensions, this actually does not pose a problem at all.
-None of the modules are meant as libraries that need to function on their own.
-They are explicitly made to extend the core project.
-Therefore, there is no reason why the modules cannot simply import the event-bus from the core project and use it normally.
+Since all of our modules are very project-specific extensions, the event-bus actually does not pose a problem at all.
+There is no reason why the modules cannot simply import the event-bus from the core project and use it normally.
 Tada: intermodular communication!

 :::tip
-webpack lets you define aliases.
+**Webpack lets you define aliases**

 It might be helpful to have an alias for your root-directory (in this case '@') when importing cross-module components.
 Otherwise, if your module moves to a different place in your code, everything might go to shit and you'd spend forever trying to figure out why it woult build.
 :::

 And that's it.
-Those are the basic steps we need to go through to tame our asshole of a monster and make it cute and fluffy again while still maintaining all of our fancy use-cases.
+Those are the basic steps we need to go through to tame our asshole of a monster and make it cute and fluffy again while still being able to customize it for any project.